How to Start an S Corp in Nebraska

 File Nebraska S Corporation Income Tax Return Form 1120-SN

-All Nebraska S corporations must file Form 1120-SN with the Nebraska Department of Revenue.
-This form reports state income taxes and is similar to Form 1120S.
-Form 1120-SN is due each year before the 15th day of the third month following the close of the taxable year.
-Therefore, if your tax year ends in December, this form is due before March 15th.
+All Nebraska S corps must file Form 1120-SN with the Nebraska Department of Revenue.
+This form reports state income taxes and is similar to the federal government’s Form 1120S.

 Nebraska Business Tax Registration

-Anyone starting a new business in Nebraska must register with the Nebraska Department of Revenue if they have employees, retail sales, lease Nebraska property, or will provide services subject to taxes.
-This means that many Nebraska LLCs will need to register for business taxes, and this should be done before starting business operations.
-However, companies without employees who simply provide a service may not need to register.
+Anyone starting a new business in Nebraska must register with the Nebraska Department of Revenue if they have employees, will make retail sales, lease Nebraska property, or will provide services subject to taxes.

 Nebraska Sales and Use Tax